KelvinEsiri/SubscriptionService/README.md

    **Option 1: Run locally with dotnet (Recommended for development)**

    - Ensure MySQL is running on your local machine
-   - Update the connection string in `appsettings.json` if needed
    - Run the application:
      ```bash
      dotnet run